DLV5/DiscordBot/README.md

 |-----------------|--------------------------------------------------------------------------|---------|
 | /carat          | Gets a random meme from umamusume subreddit, it also has a functionality to filter memes' that already been showed, by saving them  into the usedMemes.txt file. **Note that the  meme that you are getting from the reddit is not filtered by nsfw content.** I haven't gotten  any by myself, but it might happen.                                                                                                                                                                                                                                                                                 |<img width="729" height="726" alt="image" src="https://github.com/user-attachments/assets/b92e0dcf-3c64-4226-8714-adae10df5677" />|
 | /slots [amount] | Makes a roll in a virtual slot machine, you win if you'll roll 3 horses                                                                                                                                                                                                                                           |<img width="488" height="419" alt="image" src="https://github.com/user-attachments/assets/1655ac36-bc87-4421-9619-12342f71821d" />|

+## Plans for future
+I want to programm some minigames like in casino, cause they are quite easy to programm as well as make some kind of user statistics accounts so they can see how much times they won and so on..